sid-agrawal/latrace_examples/README.md

-# Finding out a subset of libc calls needed for SQLite
+# Finding out a subset of libc calls needed for different apps.

+Apps Explored:
+* SQLite

+## SQLite
 This extremely trivial SQLite application:
 - Opens a SQLite DB handle
 - Creates a table